hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 "DB_CONNECTION_STRING": "https://username:password@localhost:5984", // required

-// The name of the database that contains the settings doc "DB_SYSTEM": "athena-system",     // required unless "db_custom_names" is used in config file
+// The name of the database that contains the settings doc "DB_SYSTEM": "athena-systems",     // required unless "db_custom_names" is used in config file

 // ****** Optional Fields ******